srinathkr07/Chennai-AQI-Analysis-and-Prediction/README.md

 # Analysis and Prediction of Daily AQI of Chennai

 This repository contains the code for analysing and predicting the daily Air Quality Index (AQI) of Chennai, India using historical data from May 2015 to December 2023.

-Dataset was downloaded from UrbanEmissions.Info and can be found here: https://urbanemissions.info/india-air-quality/india-ncap-aqi-indian-cities-2015-2023
+The dataset was downloaded from UrbanEmissions.Info and can be found here: https://urbanemissions.info/india-air-quality/india-ncap-aqi-indian-cities-2015-2023

 Analyses performed: